Skip to main content

 Deposition also occurs when pollution is dissolved in precipitation (rain and snow), which falls onto sensitive sites.
 We call this ‘wet deposition’ and it can happen at long distances away from the pollution source.

 Ammonia is by far the biggest contributor to nitrogen deposition and comes from agricultural activities such as livestock housing, slurry/manure storage and spreading and fertiliser use.
-More information on ammonia emissions in Northern Ireland can be found here.
+Please visit the Ammonia emissions in Northern Ireland page for more information.

 Another source of nitrogen deposition is from nitrogen oxides, which are produced from road transport (petrol and diesel engines) and some types of industry.